Treasury Stock: Definition

 On 1 October, the corporation repurchased 1,000 shares of its common stock at $24 per share.
 This transaction is recorded by debiting the stockholders’ equity account (i.e., Treasury Stock) and crediting Cash for the cost of the purchase as follows:

 Immediately after this purchase, the stockholders’ equity section of the Linefsky Corporation appeared as follows:

 As this partial balance sheet shows, treasury stock is not shown as an asset but as a negative item in stockholders’ equity.
 The effect of the transaction is to reduce both assets and stockholders’ equity by $24,000.

-The corporation can sell its treasury stock any time that it desires.
+The corporation can sell its treasury stock at any time.
 The subsequent resale can be either above or below its repurchase price.
 However, in no case is the net income for the current period affected.

-To demonstrate, now assume that on November 29, 2019, 500 shares of the treasury stock purchased at $24 per share were sold at $30 per share.
-To record this sale, the Linefsky Corporation made the following entry:
+Suppose that on 29 November 2019, 500 shares of treasury stock purchased at $24 per share were sold at $30 per share.
+To record this sale, Linefsky Corporation makes the following entry:

 Restrictions of Retained Earnings and Treasury Stock

 Like cash dividends, treasury stock purchases return cash to stockholders.

 The essential difference between dividends and treasury stock is that all shareholders receive cash when dividends are issued, but only stockholders who resell the stock to the corporation receive cash from treasury stock transactions.